 New Mexico’s temperate climate makes life more fun and allows businesses to operate with ease.
 A very low incidence of natural disasters and extreme weather reduces risk and delays caused by weather events.
 Experience four seasons and enjoy a number of outdoor activities in the sunny climate and varied landscapes.
-Snow and water skiing, ice fishing, fly fishing, hiking, mountain biking, and camping under the moonlight in the national forest are all part of daily life in New Mexico.
-The business climate is good, too.
-Governor Susana Martinez has reduced taxes 24 times since taking office in 2011.
-Kiplinger calls New Mexico the 8th most friendly tax climate.
+Snow and water skiing, ice fishing, fly fishing, hiking, mountain biking, and camping under the moonlight in the national forests are all part of daily life in New Mexico.

-Cutting-edge research and technologies generated by three national laboratories and three nationally-recognized research universities offer unique and rare resources to companies.
+Cutting-edge research and technologies generated by three national laboratories and three nationally-recognized research universities offer unique resources to the business community.
 Companies can borrow a scientist from Los Alamos or Sandia National Laboratories through the NMSBA program.
 The Center for High Tech Materials and the Center for Integrated Nanotechnologies support manufacturing by offering access to their facilities.
 Created under the auspices of the Microlab Technology Commercialization Act, the Center for Collaboration & Commercialization (C3) serves as a “front-door” by giving businesses access to the equipment, facilities and personnel of the national laboratories.

 Shop for technologies available for commercialization through a number of assistance offices and grow your own company.
 The Office of Science & Technology will assist you and has funding programs to help you commercialize a technology.